 Do you know how many Arabic words there are for 'love'?
-To celebrate UN Arabic Language Day, the British Council's Faraan Sayed shares some lesser-known facts about the language.
+The British Council's Faraan Sayed shares some lesser-known facts about the language.

 There are more than 300 million Arabic speakers in the world

 Arabic is the official language of the 22 countries that form the Arab League.
 There are more than 300 million Arabic speakers across the world, though they predominantly live in the region stretching across the Middle East and North Africa.
 It is also one of the six official languages of the United Nations (UN).
 Yet, in the UK, only one per cent of the adult population can hold a basic conversation in Arabic.

 Arabic has different forms depending on the context in which it's used

 Arabic is a Central Semitic language, closely related to Aramaic and Hebrew.
 Standard or Classical Arabic – Fusha – is the distinct form of the language used in media, newspapers, literature and other formal settings.
 ‘Aamiya, which is colloquial (spoken) Arabic, has many forms that are used in ordinary conversation, and it varies from country to country, and even town to town.
 The different forms are used side by side to serve different functions in society.

 At its core, Arabic developed through a predominantly oral and poetic tradition that flourished in the Arabian Peninsula before the emergence of Islam and a codified Arabic script.
 The Arabic script is widely used in art through calligraphy and it is now common to see more modern and contemporary Arabic art being produced; some of it uses a fusion of calligraphy and graffiti, known as 'calligraffiti'.